-We also wanted to know which search terms yielded higher precision with WS than with Google and analyzed the precision with respect to each individual search term.
-Out of 22 search terms (11 users × 2 search terms), WS achieved higher precision for 12 search terms (55%), Google did for 8 search terms (36%), and they were even for 2 search terms (9%).
-The terms that WS win are {Caribbean History, complex variables, DMC(digital media center), XML Repository, beos operating system, artificial intelligence, military weapons, windows xp +theme +skin, extreme programming principles, java design patterns, Australia adventure tours, Australia ecology}.
-The terms that Google win are {aerospace, aeronautical, boston pics, cpu benchmark, sniper rifle, review forum +"scratch remover", woodworking tutorial, neural networks tutorial}.
+We also wanted to know which search terms yielded higher precision with WS than with Google and analyzed the precision with respect to each individual search terms.
+Out of 22 search terms (11 users \times 2 search terms), WS achieved higher precision for 12 search terms (55%), Google did for 8 search terms (36%), and they were even for 2 search terms (9%).
 Since the UIH is built from a user's bookmarks, we analyse the bookmarks to understand the search terms that did not perform well using WS.
 When we compare the bookmarks with the "good" retrieved web pages, we found that they are unrelated.
-For example, a volunteer used "woodworking

-Table 2.
-Precision in Top 1, 5, 10, 15 and 20 for potentially interesting web pages tutorial" as a search term, but he never bookmarked web pages related to that term.
+For example, a volunteer used "woodworking tutorial" as a search term, but he never bookmarked web pages related to that term.
 This implies bookmarks are useful for building user profiles, but they are not sufficient.
 We will discuss enhancements in the conclusion.